headphonejames/you-are-interesting-hugo/content/en/who.md

 I build [software](https://github.com/headphonejames), make [all sorts](https://www.generalfuzz.net) [of music](https://www.youtube.com/channel/UCTiKBhNy0zXN9g8tk5O15hQ.), and participate in several Men's Groups in the Bay Area.

-I recenetly determined my purpose in life is _fun and connection_.
-I am generally up for fun, as long as its not loud fun. {{< icon "guitar" >}}
+I recently determined my purpose in life is _fun and connection_.
+I am generally up for fun, as long as it's not loud fun. {{< icon "guitar" >}}